HKSuryan/Notice/README.md

 used telegram.ext to access and modify the functions of my telegram bot

-The main.py is the file from where the bot can be started All the craping is done from the scraping.py and all the reponses are managed through the responses.py
+The main.py is the file from where the bot can be started All the scraping is done from the scraping.py and all the reponses are managed through the responses.py